-

 Request replacement cards

-The hypothesis I was working off of was that customers would want a central location to manage all of their plan information, including the above.
-Further, I posited that customers could be further upsold into future products like estate planning and power of attorney, so I wanted to incorporate opportunities for these upsells.
+We hypothesized that customers would want a central location to manage all of their plan information, including the above.
+Strategically, this centralized dashboard represented an additional opportunity to upsell customers into future products like estate planning and power of attorney.